How Long Is the LSAT? | Manage Your Exam Time Wisely

-For all the learning and growing and fun they have as college students, somewhere in the backs of their minds is the lingering knowledge that, sooner or later, they will have to face the daunting task of sitting the LSAT.
+For all the learning and growing and fun they have as college students, somewhere in the backs of their minds is the lingering knowledge that, sooner or later, they will have to face the daunting task of taking the LSAT.
 The LSAT, short for Law School Admission Test (so if people say LSAT test it is actually redundant), is the exam that law schools across the country require every prospective student to take.

 Now, if you’re planning on applying to law school and you’re preparing to sit the exam, if you haven’t already done so, you need to look over some of the best LSAT prep book reviews to find a book that will help you prepare.

 But these prep books and practice exams won’t do you much good if you don’t practice taking the test under real-time testing conditions (though it's hard to simulate a testing center).